-This project has shape shifted a number of times as we have worked through the pandemic.
-The consistent threads throughout this project have been the deepening of our relationships, the development of interactive creative technology, and shared story telling.
-These practises have grounded us while everything has been shifting.
+This project was driven by a core team of youth and adult artists working in many disciplines.
+This project shape-shifted a number of times as we worked through the pandemic.
+The consistent threads throughout this project were the deepening of our relationships, the inclusion of inter generational families, the development of interactive creative technology, and the shared story telling.
+These practises grounded us while everything was shifting.

-We are immensely grateful for the guidance of Hiwus Calvin Craigan, Dionne Paul and Candace Campo, and for the opportunities to work alongside all of our shíshálh partners and families that have been a part of this project.
+We are immensely grateful for the guidance of Hiwus Calvin Craigan, Ximiq Dionne Paul and Xet’semit’sa Candace Campo, and for the opportunities to work alongside all of the shíshálh collaborators that have been a part of this project.

 The evolution of this project has depended entirely on the direction our relationships have taken us and the guidance of our indigenous partners.
 Early in the project our team visited with shíshálh Protector of Culture, Steven Feschuk.
 We listened and learned, as he shared about past mistakes in settler – shíshálh collaborations.
 This informed us on our path forward in this project.
 We are so thankful for Steven’s time and his story telling.

-When it came time to share the early stages and visions for this project with more shíshálh nation members, we were so fortunate for the guidance of Dionne Paul.
-Her knowledge of protocols helped prepare us for our consultation with two groups of shíshálh Elders in the Elders Boardroom where we presented our vision for a future show that would bring an interactive live action game journey to Elementary schools on the Sunshine Coast and beyond.
+When it came time to share the early stages and visions for this project with more shíshálh Nation members, we were so fortunate for the guidance of Dionne Paul.
+Her knowledge of protocols helped prepare us for our consultation with two groups of shíshálh Elders in the Elders Boardroom where we presented our vision for a future show that would bring interactive and Indigenized STEAM (Science Technology Engineering Arts & Media) presentations to Elementary schools on the Sunshine Coast and beyond.